This post is also available in Dutch.

 Join this year’s competition

 The Brain-Art Special-Interest-Group, one of the many committees within OHBM, has just opened up the 2019 Brain-Art Competition and is currently organizing the OHBM 2019 exhibit.
-This year’s edition forgoes the previous thematically focused categories of the past and instead emphasizes on different modalities of art.
+This year’s edition forgoes the previous thematically focused categories of the past and instead emphasizes different modalities of art.
 The exhibit will go further than purely visual arts and will include dedicated categories for text and live performances.